GrindeLab/STEAM/README.md

 For an admixture mapping study in an admixed population with two ancestral populations (e.g., African Americans), we can use either approach (analytic approximation or test statistic simulation) to estimate the genome-wide significance threshold for our study.
 The analytic approximation approach is the faster of the two options.

-Suppose we have markers spaced every 0.2 cM across 22 chromosomes.
+**Step 1:** Suppose we have markers spaced every 0.2 cM across 22 chromosomes.
 We store the information about genetic position and chromosome for each marker in a data frame called `example_map`:

 ```r